Revenue Management

 This is the most underacknowledged fear in the category — and the most legitimate.
 Automation shifts work but does not shift accountability.
 When a rate causes a guest complaint, when a compression weekend is underpriced, when a corporate client calls to ask why their block is priced 40% above their negotiated rate — the GM or revenue manager answers for it.
 The system does not.
 The accountability remains entirely human.

 This is precisely why override capability, minimum price floors, and exception handling are not optional features in a well-designed system — they are the accountability structure.
 An operator who can intervene on any date, in any situation, at any time is an operator who retains the accountability tools they need.
 A system that operates as a true black box — where rates move and the operator cannot explain or change them without contacting support — is one where accountability and control have genuinely decoupled.
 That is a product problem, not an automation problem.
+When evaluating hotel pricing tools, the accountability question is the right one to ask first.

 The Accountability Test for Any Pricing System